 Object blends can be created between objects containing open shapes or between objects of closed shapes.
 The transition of between different shapes is automatically determined by the application.

 Blend effects between objects can be used to create smooth shape and style transitions for an artwork.
 The blend effect of the selected objects can be customized from the Blend Panel, or using the Blend Options command.

 Important features and options to consider when working with the blend effect:

 - The original objects of the blend effects remain separate and selectable.
 These object can be moved, modified and reshaped.

 - When creating blends, a new blend object is created between the starting and ending objects.
 The blend object will contain the intermediary objects.
 This blend object can only be selected together with the two ends only.
-The blend object can be styled separately using the Object Style panel.

 - The color mode used in the blend effect controls the intermediary colors in the style transitions.